-- As mentioned previously, the Type III procedure combines the City's existing Minor and Major Quasi-judicial procedures into one.
-This affects how changes to the Zoning Map are processed.
-In the proposed code, Zoning Map amendments that affect only small areas can be processed as a Type III application.
+- As mentioned previously, zone map amendments for small areas may be processed through the Type III procedure.
 This will allow some zoning map amendments to be heard and reviewed only by the Planning Commission, instead of requiring a hearing before the Planning Commission and then before City Council.
-The Type IV procedure presented in the next section will be used to process legislative (broader impact, multiple parcels) Zoning Map and/or Comprehensive Plan map amendments. - Proposed language eliminates any requirement for a newspaper notice.
+The Type V procedure will be used to process legislative (broader impact, multiple parcels) Zoning Map amendments. - Proposed language eliminates any requirement for a newspaper notice.
 Though required only for two specific land use reviews, the City's practice has been to publish a hearing notice in the newspaper for all Type III hearings.
 City staff has determined that newspaper notice is not an effective or comprehensive method for issuing public notice. - Language regarding the Design and Landmarks Committee (DLC) as a decision making body has been removed.
-The proposed code clarifies that the DLC's public meeting process is an additional step in the review of downtown design review applications (see Section 19.1010). - Proposed language codifies City staff's current practice of referring applications to Neighborhood District Associations for their review and comment (see Section 19.1006.3.B).
+The proposed code clarifies that the DLC's public meeting process is an additional step in the review of downtown design review applications (see Section 19.1011). - Proposed language codifies City staff's current practice of referring applications to Neighborhood District Associations for their review and comment (see Section 19.1006.3.B).